Lightning–Panthers rivalry: History

-First meetings
+First meetings (1993–2002)

 In the first of four preseason meetings at the Lakeland Civic Center, 3,876 fans watched Tampa Bay defeat Florida, 4–3 on September 16, 1993.
 The teams' first regular season meeting came on October 9, 1993.
-That proved to be historic for two reasons, as 27,227 onlookers witnessed the Panthers earn their first ever win, 2–0, at the cavernous ThunderDome.
+That proved to be historic as 27,227 onlookers witnessed the Panthers earn their first ever win, 2–0, at the cavernous ThunderDome.
 That attendance mark remains the NHL record for a regular season game not played as part of the NHL Stadium Series, NHL Winter Classic or NHL Heritage Classic.
 Initially, the Lightning refused to recognize the Panther's geographical designation, billing the series as one against the "Miami Panthers" on tickets and scoreboards.